gary-stu/proceduralHero/README.md

 - Python: Duh.
 - mpv : Windows and OSX binaries are packaged in the release, but linux users HAVE to install it.

 I still recommend to install mpv even on Windows and OSX.
 Because it's good.

 ## Installing

-1.download pH.py or extract the release archive.
+1. download pH.py or extract the release archive.
 2. edit pH.py to set it up properly:
 ```
 	self.rounds_path = r'rounds'